Renzo Rossi

-Renzo Rossi (born 23 January 1951 in Giacciano con Baruchella) is a retired Italian professional football player.
+Renzo Rossi (born 23 January 1951 in Giacciano con Baruchella) is a retired Italian professional footballer who played as a forward.

 Career

 Rossi began playing football with local side Passirio Merano.
 After spells with lower-level sides Astimacobi, Oltrisarco and Como, he joined Internazionale in 1974, where he would make his Serie A debut against Milan on 10 November 1974.